 Receive in-depth financial and business model analysis of the leading vendors in the cloud, rounded out with marketwide perspectives and direct insight from end-customer primary research.
 This combination of perspectives allows TBR to quantify the financial returns being generated from leading vendor strategies and identify where the market is headed based on feedback from customers making cloud investment decisions.

 A free trial of TBR’s Insights Center platform gives you access to our entire Cloud and Software research portfolio and the ability to customize and curate reports detailing our analysis based on your company’s specific needs.
-Fill out the form below to start your free trial today!
+Start your free trial today!

 TBR’s Cloud & Software benchmark research provides clients a comparison of vendor performance in a market, including analysis on vendor strategies, financial performance, go-to-market and resource management.
 The research graphically portrays comparisons of vendors by myriad metrics, calling out leaders, laggards and business models.

 Cloud Professional Services Benchmark

 Although cloud providers have attempted to disrupt the cloud professional services industry and secure more share via emerging technologies, GSIs remain the industry leaders across segments.
 Partnering with these leaders has enabled cloud providers to capture opportunities in the market.